inQWIRE/SQIR/examples/shor/README.md

 ## Verified Properties

-TODO: add text description of correctness
+TODO: add text description of correctness & point to the relevant files

 Some assumptions introduced by extraction (see extraction/ShorExtr.v)
 * OCaml floats satisfy the same properties as Coq Real numbers.
 (Unfortunately this is *not true*, but maybe somewhat accurate?
 We can try to be more specific by listing all facts we use about Real numbers... but this may be a long list. -KH)